Qantas' discount airline using Avalon Airport near

 National lost

-some insurance against theft or loss - allow 1 - 2 weeks for
+against theft or loss - allow 1 - 2 weeks for processing prior

-your traveller’s cheques, just in case your cheques are
+traveller’s cheques, just in case your cheques are lost or

-lost or stolen.
-You will need the receipt when making a
+stolen.
+You will need the receipt when making a claim to get

 immunisations: